 Jeffrey Lozon is Chairman and Chief Executive Officer of Lozon Associates, an independent advisory firm providing strategic counsel to the health and seniors industries across North America.

-An experienced corporate director, Mr. Lozon currently holds the role of Chair of Sunrise Senior Living, North America’s preeminent seniors care provider.
-He is a Director and Co-Chair of the Governance Committee of Medical Facilities Corporation, a Toronto Stock Exchange (TSX) listed company.
-He is also a Director and Chair of the Audit Committee at Voalte Inc.
+An experienced corporate director, Lozon currently holds the role of Chair of Sunrise Senior Living, North America’s preeminent seniors care provider.
+He is Chairman of Medical Facilities Corporation, a Toronto Stock Exchange (TSX) listed company.

-Considered one of Canada’s most respected health leaders, Mr. Lozon brings a wealth of knowledge and experience to his current roles.
-Most recently (2009 – 2014), he was President and Chief Executive Officer as well as member of the board serving on all board committees at Revera Inc., a leading provider of senior services and care with more than 30,000 employees and over 250 sites across North America.
+Considered one of Canada’s most respected health leaders, Lozon brings a wealth of knowledge and experience to his current roles.
+Most recently (2009 – 2014), he was President and Chief Executive Officer of Revera Inc., a leading provider of senior services and care with more than 30,000 employees and over 250 sites across North America.

 In 2009 he became a Member of the Order of Canada for his innovative and sustained leadership in health care management and for advancing care for the most vulnerable patient populations, most notably at Saint Michaels Hospital.